surniaulula/wpsso/readme.txt

 * WordPress MU Domain Mapping
 * Network / Multisite Installations

-The WPSSO Core Standard plugin is designed to satisfy the requirements of most standard WordPress sites.
-If your site requires additional third-party plugin and service API integration, like WooCommerce shops, embedded video support, or advanced customization features, then you may want to get the [WPSSO Core Premium plugin](https://wpsso.com/extend/plugins/wpsso/) for those additional features.

 **&#91;Premium&#93;** Support for the Twitter [Player Card](https://dev.twitter.com/cards/types/player) for embedded videos.

 **&#91;Premium&#93;** Detection of embedded videos with API support for Facebook, Slideshare, Vimeo, Wistia, and Youtube videos.